 Executive summary

 NothingHumanSearch has been crawling the web for agent-readiness signals since launch, and the numbers tell a consistent story about the gap between claiming MCP support and shipping it.
-As of 2026-04-17 the index holds 5,578 sites with at least one agent-discovery signal (llms.txt, ai-plugin.json, OpenAPI, or an MCP manifest).
-Of those, 575 — 10.3% — pass a live JSON-RPC probe against their declared /mcp endpoint.
-The remaining 5,003 sites (89.7%) either mention MCP in their documentation without implementing it, or host a manifest that fails the handshake (404, 500, wrong Content-Type, or a server that answers HTTP but never completes the initialize round-trip).
+As of 2026-06-01 the index holds 4,191 sites with at least one agent-discovery signal (llms.txt, ai-plugin.json, OpenAPI, or an MCP manifest).
+Of those, 456 — 10.9% — pass a live JSON-RPC probe against their declared /mcp endpoint.
+The remaining 3,735 sites (89.1%) did not verify as working MCP endpoints in this crawl.
+That is not evidence of intent.
+It means the crawler found an MCP-positive or agent-discovery signal, then the live probe could not complete the initialize round-trip.

 What verification actually means